World War 3 Incoming? Speech By Late Al Qaeda Leader Predicted Escalating Tensions After Donald Trump’s Executive Order

 The controversy surrounding Trump’s decision is only the latest in a string reported throughout his Presidential campaign.
 The executive order was issued alongside confirmation that the wall plan will be executed, using a tax on Mexican imports.
 His Twitter feed has been notorious for fueling contempt among Hillary Clinton’s supporters, as well as news of Trump’s often ill-chosen words.

 Tension appears to be building on both sides of the Atlantic, and other nations not included in the executive order have also slammed Donald Trump’s tactics.
-Many in Europe, the British islands, and England (thanks to the #Brexit movement), have already experienced the very headache which Donald Trump appears to be trying to prevent.
+Many in Europe and the United Kingdom, (thanks to the #Brexit movement) have already experienced the very headache which Donald Trump appears to be trying to prevent.
 The Republican leader doesn’t want any further bombings, mass shootings, or any military-level terrorist acts beginning in the United States of America.

 It’s too early to tell, but Jihadi hopefuls appear to be pushing for military retaliation from overseas unless the notion stays on the internet and fades after Trump’s executive order expires.